rarensu/amp-mut-fuser/README.md

 This library was originally forked from the [`fuse` crate](https://github.com/zargony/fuse-rs) with the intention of continuing development.
 In particular adding features from ABIs after 7.19

+## Available APIs

+This crate offers three different `Filesystem` traits that can be implemented to create a FUSE filesystem.
+They offer different trade-offs between ease of use, performance, and control.

+*   **`trait_sync::Filesystem`**: A synchronous API for single-threaded applications.
+This is the **recommended trait for most new filesystems**, because it is the easiest to use.
+The API is currently considered experimental.
+*   **`trait_async::Filesystem`**: An `async/await`-based API for integration with asynchronous runtimes like Tokio.
+It supports single-threaded and multi-threaded applications.
+The API is currently consdiered experimental.
+*   **`trait_legacy::Filesystem`**: The original, callback-based API.
+It is on track to become deprecated and removed in a future release.
+It should not be used for new projects.

 ## Documentation

 [FUSE-Rust reference][Documentation]